deebaby001/Weightloss-Drugs-and-Their-Impact-on-Diabetes/README.md

 - Zepbound: Zepbound, also known as tirzepatide, is a prescription drug used for weight loss in certain adults.
 It is a glucose-dependent insulinotropic polypeptide (GIP) receptor and glucagon-like peptide-1 (GLP-1) receptor agonist, which works by decreasing appetite and slowing the movement of food from the stomach into the small intestine.

+Wegovy, Ozempic, Semaglutide and Zepbound

+ Approved Uses:
+ Ozempic (semaglutide): Approved by the FDA for type 2 diabetes and to help prevent serious cardiovascular events such as heart attack or stroke in people with type 2 diabetes and cardiovascular disease.
+ Seglemetatide (semaglutide): This is another name for semaglutide, the active ingredient in Ozempic.
+The usage data would be the same as for Ozempic.
+ Zepbound (tirzepatide): Approved by the FDA for weight loss in adults with obesity or who are overweight and have weight-related medical problems.
+ Wegovy (semaglutide): Approved by the FDA for chronic weight management in adults with an initial body mass index (BMI) of 30 kg/m2 or greater (obesity) or 27 kg/m2 or greater (overweight) in the presence of at least one weight-related comorbid condition.

+#Needs to be updated
 EDA

 Diabetes Early-Onset dataset